Debt Relief Order

 The disadvantages of DMPs can include:

 If you have the cash available each month to make regular payments then a DMP could be ideal for you.
-Your advisor will help you set up a monthly budget, so you have cash for all your essential outgoings and any excess cash is targeted towards non-secured loans.
+In this situation, you’d be assisted in setting up a monthly budget, so you have cash for all your essential outgoings and any excess cash is targeted towards non-secured loans.

 Your credit rating will be impacted when you go on a DMP because you’ll be paying less than the agreed amount for all your debts.
 This means you won’t find it easy to obtain any further credit.